 By now, many gamers are aware that using headphones takes the game to a whole other level.
 Although you have to enhance your playing technique and keep up with new tactics to see progress, you’re not getting anywhere without the right pair of headphones, especially when it comes to FPS games.

 The perks of using headphones while gaming are old news, and it’s not what you came here for, so we’ll leave that aside for the time being.
-In this article, we’ll be focusing on two popular models from Logitech gaming headphones, the G933, and the G935.
+In this article, we’ll be focusing on two popular models of Logitech gaming headphones, the G933, and the G935.
 Stick around if you want to find out which is better for you than the other; it’s about to get interesting!

 Logitech G933 vs. Logitech G935 – Full Comparison